WHO FORMULATES STANDARDS

 EPA listings are prioritized for research and data collection.
 The City of Santa Fe participates and contributes to these data collection efforts.

-The BDD Project will produce drinking water that complies with all safe drinking water standards based on five facts:
+Buckman Direct Diversion produces drinking water that complies with all safe drinking water standards.
+It’s made it possible based on five facts:

 2. Reduction of pollution in storm water – The BDD Board and Staff are successfully working with the U.S. Department of Energy (DOE) and LANL and with regulatory agencies to reduce pollution carried by storm water.
 By this action, they can reduce the migration of LANL-legacy contaminants into the Los Alamos and Pueblo canyons during runoff events to prevent pollution and these types of contaminants from reaching the Rio Grande.

-3. Early notification system to stop diversions –The BDD Project intends to manage, and may temporarily cease, diversions if an early notification system indicates runoff from Los Alamos/Pueblo Canyon is bringing pollution to the river.
-The BDD is working with LANL to have this system designed, implemented and maintained.
+3. Early notification system in place to stop diversions –The BDD manages and may temporarily cease diversions if an early notification system indicates high runoff from Los Alamos/Pueblo Canyon which could transport pollution to the river.
+BDD is working with LANL to have this system designed, implemented and maintained.

 4. Effective water treatment – Robust water treatment will remove LANL contaminants of concern.